-Bottle-O crew takes lead in PIRTEK Pit Stop Challenge
+Bottle-O crew lead PIRTEK Pit Stop Challenge

 On a disastrous weekend for the four-car Tickford Racing squad in Tasmania, there was at least one clear positive.

 The Bottle-O Racing crew moved to the top of the standings in the PIRTEK Pit Stop Challenge thanks to their work servicing Mark Winterbottom’s Ford on Saturday.

 Symmons Plains marked the third leg of the Pit Stop Challenge, with the 120km Saturday encounter adding to the two pitstop races from Albert Park.

 Sitting third after the Melbourne event, setting the ninth fastest pitstop time in Tasmania was enough to put the Bottle-O entry atop the overall standings.

 Under the Pit Stop Challenge system, the fastest pitstop is awarded 26 points, with one point increments then applying down to the slowest, which receives one point.